-The ssk (or slip, slip, knit) is a has a rather counter-intuitive name because it is not really as it seems.
-You are doing more than just slipping and knitting, you are in fact decreasing a stitch by slipping two stitches and then knitting them together through the back loops.
-The ssk is used often in knitting as the opposite or counter or mirrored decrease to the k2tog (knit 2 together).
-It leans the opposite way – k2tog leans right and ssk leans left.
+The ssk (or slip, slip, knit) has a rather counter-intuitive name because it is not really as it seems.
+You are doing more than just slipping and knitting, you are in fact decreasing a stitch.
+It really should be called, slip, slip, knit 2 slipped stitches together through the back loop…but that’s a little less catchy.

-::: how to work a SSK (slip, slip, knit) :::
+Steps to work a ssk (slip, slip, knit)

-1. Slip 1 stitch knitwise. [tutorial on how to slip stitches here]
+- Slip 1 stitch knitwise. [tutorial on how to slip stitches here]

-2. Slip 1 more stitch knitwise.
+- Slip 1 more stitch knitwise.

-3. Insert your left needle through the front of the 2 slipped stitches.
+- Insert your left needle through the front of the 2 slipped stitches.

-4. wrap your yarn around the right needle (it’s in behind) and pull the loop through both of the slipped stitches, knitting them together.
+- wrap your yarn around the right needle (it’s in behind) and pull the loop through both of the slipped stitches, knitting them together.